QubitExplorer/Recommender-System/README.md

 Matrix Factorization Method:

-Informal Version:

-Here is a quick example for recommendation engine, to get started meanwhile:
+Here is a quick example (For Informal Version) for recommendation engine, to get started:
 ----------------------------------------------------------------------------------------------------------------
 Lets say, we have three best friends, and all of them were having equal knowledge but totally different varities of interests:

-As a User (New Product), we like: **Football, Hiking, Climbing, Animal Caretaking and Reading**
+As a User (Product/Service Buyer), likes **Football, Hiking, Climbing, Animal Caretaking and Reading**

 Friend A: Enjoys **Football, Hiking, Running, Animal Caretaker and Climbing**